-The Student learns the fundamental principles and applications of Newton's Laws in classical mechanics, including motion in one and two dimensions, gravitation, rotation, energy, momentum, periodic motion, and fluid mechanics at the beginning calculus level of mathematics.
-The Laboratory includes both quantitative and qualitative experiments that permit Students to verify, illustrate, and deduce various laws of physics.
+The student learns the fundamental principles and applications of Newton's Laws in classical mechanics, including motion in one and two dimensions, gravitation, rotation, energy, momentum, periodic motion, and fluid mechanics at the beginning calculus level of mathematics.
+The laboratory includes both quantitative and qualitative experiments that permit students to verify, illustrate, and deduce various laws of physics.

-PHYSICS 102 Physics for Engineers and Scientists II 5 UNITS (UC: CSU)
+Physics for Engineers and Scientists II 5 UNITS (UC: CSU) LECTURE 3 HOURS.
+LABORATORY 6 HOURS

-Prerequisite: Physics 101 with a satisfactory grade or equivalent.
 Co-requisite: Concurrent enrollment in Mathematics 262, unless taken previously.

-Physics 102 continues the study of physics begun in PHYSICS 101.
-In PHYSICS 102 Students learn the topics of introductory thermodynamics (temperature, heat, heat engines, entropy and other topics), and electricity and magnetism (electric forces, electric fields, potential, magnetism, magnetic forces and fields, capacitance, resistance, inductance, DC and AC circuits and other topics).
-The Laboratory includes both quantitative and qualitative experiments which permit Students to verify, illustrate and deduce the laws of physics related to the topics discussed.
+The student learns the fundamental principles and applications of introductory thermodynamics (temperature, heat, heat engines, entropy and other topics), and electricity and magnetism (electric forces, electric fields, potential, magnetism, magnetic forces and fields, capacitance, resistance, inductance, DC and AC circuits and other topics)at the beginning calculus level of mathematics.
+The laboratory includes both quantitative and qualitative experiments that permit students to verify, illustrate, and deduce various laws of physics...